sastoudt/tidytuesday/data/2020/2020-10-06/exploration.md

     ##   1st   2nd Champ  N2nd   NSF    RF   RSF
     ##     1     2     8     5     5    10     6

-### What about the relationship between seed and how they got into the tournament in the first place?
+### Figure 10: What about the relationship between seed and how they got into the tournament in the first place?

 ``` r
 ggplot(data, aes(year, seed, col = how_qual)) + geom_point() + theme_minimal(base_size = 20)